Shirin Ebadi: Nobel Peace Prize

 On 10 October 2003, Ebadi was awarded the Nobel Peace Prize for her efforts for democracy and human rights, especially for the rights of women and children.
 The selection committee praised her as a "courageous person" who "has never heeded the threat to her own safety".
-Now she travels abroad lecturing in the West.
-She is against a policy of forced regime change.
+In her acceptance speech, Ebadi stated that she is against a policy of forced regime change.

 The decision of the Nobel committee surprised some observers worldwide.
 Pope John Paul II had been predicted to win the Peace Prize amid speculation that he was nearing death.
-The era in which her prize was granted has been called one "when there still seemed a chance of something resembling a détente" between the U.S. and Iran (according to Associate Press).
+The era in which her prize was granted has been called one "when there still seemed a chance of something resembling a détente" between the U.S. and Iran (according to Associated Press).

-She presented a book entitled Democracy, human rights, and Islam in modern Iran: Psychological, social and cultural perspectives to the Nobel Committee.
+Ebadi presented a book entitled Democracy, human rights, and Islam in modern Iran: Psychological, social and cultural perspectives to the Nobel Committee.
 The volume documents the historical and cultural basis of democracy and human rights from Cyrus and Darius, 2,500 years ago to Mohammad Mossadeq, the prime minister of modern Iran who nationalized the oil industry.
 In her acceptance speech, Ebadi criticized repression in Iran and insisted that Islam was compatible with democracy, human rights and freedom of opinion.
 In the same speech she also criticized US foreign policy, particularly the War on terrorism.
 She was the first Iranian and the first Muslim woman to receive the prize.